 2021 Update: Can I Play Online Poker in Florida?

 Florida still hasn’t passed online poker legislation and that doesn’t seem like it’s going to change either.
 The state recently picked up sports betting legislation, which has been sweeping the US and would be huge in sports-crazy Florida.
 But that effort failed.
 Legislators were discussing it and the negotiations involved the Seminole tribe.
 But the parties weren’t able to reach an agreement in time and the legislative session closed on March 13, 2020 without an agreement.

-There’s a chance things could get worked out in 2021, especially since there seems to be interest in getting it done.
+There’s a chance that things could get worked out in 2021, especially since there seems to be interested in getting it done.
 Gov. Ron DeSantis has said he wants to see something get done on gambling, but any new deal would have to include approval from the Seminole Tribe.
 Tribes have been reluctant to accept online poker legislation, so it might be some time before we online poker legislation in Florida.

 Online Poker and the Law in Florida

 Florida is a large and populous state and they have a large array of laws governing gambling in the state.
 Gambling is covered by the Florida Statutes.
 Chapter 849 of the Title XLVI Florida Statutes details everything you need to know gambling in Florida.
 The key element of any gaming statute is what it means to gamble.
 Section 849.08 of the state statute defines gambling:

 “Whoever plays or engages in any game at cards, keno, roulette, faro or other game of chance, at any place, by any device whatever, for money or other thing of value, shall be guilty of a misdemeanor of the second degree, punishable as provided in s.
 775.082 or s.
 775.083.”